Forbes Field: Boxing and other events

 Boxing bouts were held at Forbes Field from the 1910s to the 1950s, attracting crowds of over 15,000 people.
 On June 23, 1919, Harry "The Pittsburgh Windmill" Greb—the only boxer to beat Gene Tunney—defeated Mike Gibbons in a ten-round bout at Forbes Field.
 On July 18, 1951, the heavyweight boxing championship was held at the stadium.
 In seven rounds, Ezzard Charles was knocked out by Jersey Joe Walcott.

 Another bout on September 25, 1939, was attended by 17,000 people including Art Rooney and Pie Traynor.
 Pittsburgh native Billy Conn defended his light heavyweight title against Melio Bettina, whom he had beaten months earlier.
 Conn won the bout by decision in 15 rounds.
-Two years later, on June 18, 1941, Conn fought Joe Louis at New York City's Polo Grounds, in an attempt to become the world heavyweight champion.
+On June 18, 1941, Conn fought Joe Louis at New York City's Polo Grounds, in an attempt to become the world heavyweight champion.
 The Pirates and the New York Giants, who were playing at Forbes Field, were called into their dugouts while the 24,738 fans in attendance listened to the radio broadcast of the hour-long bout.
 Conn led the bout into the final round, but fought for the knockout and was knocked out himself.

 On Sunday, October 17, 1909, at 3:00 p.m. a communion service was held at Forbes Field as the culmination of the International Centennial Celebration and Conventions of the Disciples of Christ marking the 100th anniversary of the signing of the "Declaration and Address" by Thomas Campbell in September 1809.
 Campbell was a founding father of the American Restoration Movement (Disciples of Christ, Christian Church, Churches of Christ).
 Delegates and members of churches from all over the world were present.

 The Mine Safety and Health Administration hosted a mine rescue and safety demonstration at Forbes on October 30, 1911.
 The event included first-aid and rescue demonstrations.
 Around 15,000 attended the event, including President William H. Taft.
 Forbes Field also hosted circuses and concerts.